OSGConnect/tutorial-AutoDockVina/README.md

 It is easiest to start with the `tutorial` command.
 Type:

-	$ tutorial VinaAutodock ### Creates "tutorial-VinaAutodock" directory with input, job submission and execution script files
+	$ tutorial AutodockVina ### Creates "tutorial-AutodockVina" directory with input, job submission and execution script files

-This will create a directory `tutorial-VinaAutodock`.
+This will create a directory `tutorial-AutodockVina`.
 Inside the directory, you will see the following files

 	receptor_config.txt   # Configuration file (input)
 	receptor.pdbqt        # Receptor coordinates and atomic charges (input)